What to expect:

 What about children?

-Our adult Sunday School meets in the fellowship hall and we’re growing and being transformed by our study of the Word and the gospel of the savior, the Lord Jesus Christ.
+Our adult Sunday School is a continuation of our worship of the Lord, and we’re growing and being transformed by our study of the Word and the gospel of the savior, the Lord Jesus Christ.
 The style is open and conversational and we pause to discuss issues that arise and answer questions.
 Everyone learns and we walk away refreshed and prepared for the worship service.